snkashis/android-docs/pages/mapbox-services/2.0.0/geocoder.md

 ```

 ### Geocoding response
 Once you have built your MapboxGeocoding object with all the parameters you'd like to use in the request, you'll need to asynchronously send the request using enqueueCall.
-Once the request receives a response it will notify the Callback where you can handle the response appropriately.
+Once the request receives a response it will tell the Callback where you can handle the response appropriately.

 > **Note:** incase your user leaves the activity or application before the callback's notified, you should use `mapboxGeocoding.cancelCall()` within your onDestroy lifecycle method.